• Skip to primary navigation

 Ingredients

-• Equal parts berry pits and skins left over from juicing and white wine or white vinegar
+• 1 part berry pits and skins left over from juicing

 Instructions